gregertw/actingweb_firstapp/README.md

 A new AnchoredOverlay widget type has been added in `lib/ui/widgets/anchored_overlay.dart` to overlay a Google map with current location and to add a button to toggle the overlay.
-You need to edit `android/app/src/main/AndroidManifest.xml` and `ios/Runner/AppDelegate.m` to update your API key for Google Maps (see https://cloud.google.com/maps-platform/).
+You need to edit `android/app/src/main/AndroidManifest.xml`, `ios/Runner/AppDelegate.swift`, and `web/ìndex.html` to update your API key for Google Maps (see https://cloud.google.com/maps-platform/).

 **IMPORTANT!!!!
-The keys being used are under a very low daily quota and has been added to git to make sure the app runs out of box.
+The keys being used are under a very low daily quota and has been added to git to make sure this app runs out of the box.
 PLEASE change this as soon as possible and before you do your own development!**

 A new map UI page has been added to lib/ui/pages, and the OverlayMapPage() widget is loaded in lib/ui/pages/index.dart: